Writing Task 2

 If you want to calculate your overall band score…

-The sub categories (bullet points) in Task response are…
+The sub categories (bullet points) in Task Achievement are…

-Band 7: Addresses all parts of the tasks.
+Band 7: The main parts of the prompts are appropriately addressed.

-Band 5: Addresses the task only partially, the format may be inappropriate in places.
+Band 5: The format may be inappropriate in places.

 Stating a clear position